 The tax avoidance schemes currently in the spotlight will either now be subject to specific legislation since introduced or may be caught within the General Anti-Abuse rules introduced from 2013.

 The current “hit list” of tax avoidance schemes in the spotlight is extensive but, looking at schemes identified by guidance issued in 2017/18, these include:

 - payments by employers to contractors for deferred annuities.

-- Tax schemes seeking to avoid loan charge which will commence from 5 April 2019 as a result of the Finance Acts 2017.
+- tax schemes seeking to avoid loan charge which commenced from 5 April 2019 as a result of the Finance Acts 2017.

 - VAT supply splitting – where VAT payments are reduced by splitting a supply into smaller amounts for VAT purposes.

 - re-describing loans to avoid loan charges, which may be more common within close companies.

 - misleading advertising promoting tax avoidance schemes.